pythonarcade/arcade/doc/programming_guide/sound.rst

 following:

 #.
 The :py:class:`~arcade.Sound` will have at most one playback at a time.
-   [#streamingsource]_

 #.
 The file is long enough to make it worth it.

 #.
 Seeking (skipping to different parts) will be infrequent.

-   * Ideally, you will never seek or restart playback suddenly
+   * Ideally, you will never seek or restart playback suddenly.
-   * If you do skip, the jumps will ideally be close enough to land in the same or next chunk.
+   * If you do seek, the jumps will ideally be close enough to land in the same or next chunk.

+See the following to learn more:

+* :ref:`sound-advanced-playback-change-aspects-ongoing`
+* The :py:class:`pyglet.media.StreamingSource` class used to implement streaming

-.. [#streamingsource]
+.. _sound-loading-modes-streaming-freezes:
-   This is a requirement of the underlying :py:class:`pyglet.media.StreamingSource`.

 Streaming Can Cause Freezes
 """""""""""""""""""""""""""